 - good pinch good quality salt (fleur de sel)

-- 2 tsp gingerbread spice (pain d'épices) SEE NOTES*
+- 2 teaspoon gingerbread spice (pain d'épices) SEE NOTES*

 - 1 unwaxed orange - grated zest only

-- 3 tbsp sunflower oil (or other neutral oil or coconut oil)
+- 3 tablespoon sunflower oil (or other neutral oil or coconut oil)

 - 80 g (3oz/½ cup) dried cranberries